cici-xingyu-zheng/swdb_2024_strategy/README.md

 5. any ways to change file write permission?
 6. go through in more detail `psytrack`'s usage

+### 08/26/24
+Fixed the directly loading behaviral session issue;
+Michael and Saskia said they don't recommending re-writing the attribute, and some files are fetched (?) which is fair;

 #### General qestions:
 1. why we see `> 5` consecutive aborted trails?
 _Answer (from Marina):_  that is very likely; as the 5 trials specify the fixed number of frames, but after 5, same image will still be flashed